tortufik/Random-Gear-Fight/README.md

 1 - Follow the general guidelines
 2 - The gear should be well balanced (aka not anything better than scroll of sevenless or any of the periastrons) 3 - All of the objects used should stay in the gear
+4 - The gear must contain the MouseIcon script

 ---